 The Experience Economy

-Customizing a good automatically turned it into a service,because it was done just for a particular person and was delivered on demand to that individual person.
+Customizing a good automatically turned it into service because it was done just for a particular person and delivered on-demand.
 With the service economy, it is about improving quality.
 Services become commodities when people don’t care who makes them as long as the price is acceptable.